harslantrk/media-task/README.md

 npm run dev
 ```

-For the test, , run this command (when the run these tests, database will be refresh.);
+To run the test, run this command (when run these tests, database will be refreshed.)
 ```sh
 php artisan test
 ```